Civic engagement seems to be good for big business

 The report identifies best practices and the most common steps engaged companies take (62 percent sign to join statements, 57 percent connect their civic work to the corporate social responsibility agenda, 54 percent provide paid time off for working at the polls).
 It also provides the tools for creating a tiered action plan.“The 2020 election’s achievement of historic high voter turnout in the midst of a pandemic came about with the help of many of America’s most successful corporations recognizing the importance, and value, of participation in our civic life,” said Ben Ginsberg, co-Chair of the Election Official Legal Defense Network.
 “As more companies look to engage, tools like the Corporate Civic Playbook provide a straightforward, non-partisan blueprint on how to involve employees, communities and customers in the crucial activities of voter engagement and ensuring every American has the ability to participate in our democracy.”

 - Veterans outperform civilians in civic engagement - The Fulcrum ›

 - Community engagement as a vital component of civic education ... ›

 - Chris Evans launches civic engagement app - The Fulcrum ›

 - Why corporate civic engagement is good for democracy - The Fulcrum ›

-- Podcast playlist: Reforming civic education in our schools - The Fulcrum ›
+- Driving employee civic engagement in 2022 - The Fulcrum ›

-- How to reframe elections for new voters - The Fulcrum ›
+- American Future: Preparing to meet you - The Fulcrum ›